British Columbia

 The frameworks that work

-• Vancouver + Tofino + Wilderness Lodge (7–10 nights) → The classic BC circuit for first-time visitors.
-Two nights in Vancouver (Fairmont Pacific Rim or Rosewood Hotel Georgia) for the city, float plane or drive to Tofino for two nights at Wickaninnish, then float plane to Clayoquot for three to four nights.
-Covers three entirely distinct BC environments without requiring significant additional logistics.
-Fly into Vancouver, fly out of Vancouver.
-Villiers covers Vancouver International for transatlantic arrivals.
+• Vancouver + Tofino + Wilderness Lodge (7–10 nights) — The classic circuit for first-time visitors.
+Two nights in Vancouver, float plane or drive to Tofino for two nights at Wickaninnish, then float plane to Clayoquot for three to four nights.
+Three entirely distinct BC environments without complex logistics.
+A private charter into YVR with JetLuxe means arrival on your own schedule, with a direct transfer to the hotel before onward connections.

-• Vancouver + Whistler + Great Bear (10–14 nights) → A longer itinerary combining the Fairmont Chateau Whistler (or Four Seasons Whistler) for mountain access with a float plane north to King Pacific in the Great Bear Rainforest.
-Whistler to Prince Rupert requires returning to Vancouver; a private charter from Vancouver makes this significantly cleaner than commercial connections.
+• Vancouver + Whistler + Great Bear (10–14 nights) — Combining Fairmont Chateau Whistler or Four Seasons Whistler for mountain access with a float plane north to King Pacific in the Great Bear Rainforest.
+Whistler to Prince Rupert requires returning to Vancouver; a private charter makes this significantly cleaner than commercial connections.

-• Spirit Bear focused itinerary (5–7 nights) → Fly Vancouver to Prince Rupert (commercial or charter), spend one night in Prince Rupert, float plane to King Pacific or the Klahoose Wilderness Resort for Spirit Bear and grizzly viewing.
-September is the optimal month — salmon runs bring bears to the rivers at peak density.
+• Spirit Bear focused (5–7 nights) — Fly Vancouver to Prince Rupert (commercial or charter), one night in Prince Rupert, float plane to King Pacific or the Klahoose Wilderness Resort for Spirit Bear and grizzly viewing.
+September is the optimal month — salmon runs bring bears to the rivers at peak concentration.

-• Getting there → Vancouver International (YVR) is well served from European and US hubs.
-For groups, Villiers covers transatlantic charters into YVR.
-Travelpayouts aggregates commercial flight options for multi-origin groups.
-The internal connections — Vancouver to Tofino, Vancouver to Prince Rupert — are best handled by float plane (Harbour Air operates scheduled services) or by the lodges’ own aircraft arrangements.
+• Arriving in Vancouver — Vancouver International (YVR) is well served from European and US hubs.
+A pre-arranged private transfer from YVR removes friction after a long transatlantic or transpacific flight.
+Internal connections — Vancouver to Tofino, Vancouver to Prince Rupert — are best handled by float plane or the lodges' own aircraft arrangements.

 When to Go